mine-cetinkaya-rundel/useR-2015/README.md

 - [OpenIntro](https://www.openintro.org/stat/labs.php) for R labs
 - [My github repo](https://github.com/mine-cetinkaya-rundel) for
-specific course details + materials for Sta 101 at Duke (course repos usually start with `sta101_` or `sta104_`, latter is the online version of the course)
+specific course details + materials for Sta 101 at Duke.
+Course repos usually start with `sta101_` or `sta104_`, latter is the online version of the course.
+Each semester is a new repo, there's lots of duplication between semesters.